-Any student who brings a pocket knife, squirt gun, paintball guns, or look-alike weapon to school will be referred to the Head of School for disciplinary action.
+Any student who brings a pocket knife, bladed tool (sword, dagger, etc.), squirt gun, airsoft gun, paintball gun, or look-alike weapon to school will be referred to the Head of School for disciplinary action.
 The item will be confiscated and parents notified by telephone and in writing.